 3 Things You Need To Know

-- If you are considering leasing office space or equipment, make sure you determine who is responsible for insuring the leased items—you or the lessor.
+- If you are considering leasing office space or equipment, make sure you determine who is responsible for insuring the leased itemsyou or the lessor.
 For leased buildings or building space, there are other factors to consider, such as who is responsible for plate glass or equipment coverage and whether the landlord requires you to carry minimum amounts of liability insurance, and the extent of any hold harmless agreement.
 These and other situations covered in the lease affect the amount and kinds of insurance you need.
-You or your legal counsel should advise your insurance agent as to your insurance requirements.
+You or your legal counsel should talk to your insurance agent.

 Business Insurance Basics

 Few things in life are riskier than launching and running your own small business.
 Part of the risk of any small business is the loss of property or incurring liability to others either of which can cause loss of income or even force you to close your doors.
 Large companies employ full-time risk managers to keep their risk-taking to a minimum.
 But chances are that as a small-business operator, the company's risk manager, along with its personnel director and office manager, are all rolled into one.
 Keeping risks and losses to a minimum is a cornerstone of success, especially for small businesses.

 Commercial or commercial lines insurance protects businesses and organizations.
 Businesses purchase property insurance, liability insurance, workers compensation, automobile insurance and a variety of other policies designed to protect the assets of the organization in the event of an unexpected loss.

 Generally, there are two types of insurance: property and liability.
 Property insurance covers damage to or loss of the businesses property.
 And if somebody sued for damages caused by you, your product or your employees, the cost of the suit both defending it and settling it if necessary would be covered by your liability insurance.